Laura Whitehorn: Indictment, plea and sentencing

-On August 6, 1999 Whitehorn was released on parole after serving just over 14 years.

 Years in prison

-During the 14 years Whitehorn served in prison, she directed AIDS education and wrote numerous publications.
-When asked if her political work ended once she was in prison, she replied that it had consisted basically of three areas: being a political prisoner, organizing and being part of the struggles for justice inside the prisons, and being part of the fight against HIV and AIDS.
+During the years Whitehorn served in prison, she directed AIDS education and wrote numerous publications.
+She described her political work in prison as consisting of three areas: being a political prisoner, organizing and participating in struggles for justice inside the prisons, and working to fight against HIV/AIDS.

 Whitehorn lost many friends while she was in prison during some of the worst years of the AIDS epidemic.
-While Whitehorn served time in a Federal women's prison at Lexington, Kentucky, her father, Nathaniel, "Tanny" Whitehorn died on January 3, 1992.
-Whitehorn identifies many consequences of being behind bars for fourteen years, including losing someone you love.
-She notes that not being with them while they are dying, or being able to go to the memorial service afterwards, is just one way families are destroyed by prison.
+While Whitehorn served time in a federal women's prison in Lexington, Kentucky, her father Nathaniel Whitehorn died on January 3, 1992.
+Whitehorn noted that not being with loved ones while they are dying and not being able to go to the memorial service is one of the way families are destroyed by prison.

+On August 6, 1999 Whitehorn was released on parole after serving just over 14 years.

 Life after prison

-Since her release from prison in August 1999, Laura Whitehorn has been involved in a wide range of causes, including the release of political prisoners.
-She has contributed writings and art work to numerous books and articles, and has been a guest speaker at several universities, including an official guest of the African American Studies Department at Duke University in 2003, where she was presented as a human rights activist by Duke faculty.
-A past Senior Editor with POZ Magazine in New York City, much of her writing has to do with supporting AIDS healthcare providers and empowering patients through publications.
-Whitehorn is a member of the NY State taskforce on political prisoners, a group dedicated to supporting New York State "political prisoners" from the black liberation movement and anti-imperialist solidarity movement.
-In 2013, Whitehorn along with Kathy Boudin and Mujahid Farid founded the Release Aging People in Prison campaign.
+Since her release from prison in August 1999, Whitehorn has been involved in a wide range of causes, including the release of political prisoners.
+She lives in New York City with her partner, Susie Day.

+She has contributed writings and artwork to numerous books and articles and has been a guest speaker at several universities, including as an official guest of the African American Studies Department at Duke University in 2003, where she was presented as a human rights activist by Duke faculty.

+A past senior editor with POZ magazine, much of her writing has to do with supporting AIDS healthcare providers and empowering AIDS patients.
+Whitehorn is a member of the New York State task force on political prisoners, a group dedicated to supporting New York State political prisoners of the Black liberation movement and anti-imperialist solidarity movement.

+In 2013, Whitehorn, along with Kathy Boudin, Mujahid Farid, and Soffiyah Elijah, founded the Release Aging People in Prison campaign.

-Laura Whitehorn appears in the documentary films, OUT: The Making of a Revolutionary, directed by Sonja DeVries, and The Weather Underground, (2002), directed by Sam Green and Bill Siegel, which includes a cast of former Weather Underground Organization members; Bill Ayers, Bernardine Dohrn, Brian Flanagan, David Gilbert, Naomi Jaffe, and Mark Rudd.
+Whitehorn appears in the documentary films OUT: The Making of a Revolutionary (2002), directed by Sonja DeVries, and The Weather Underground (2002), directed by Sam Green and Bill Siegel.